xarantolus/jsonextract/README.md

 	// Comments are removed while processing

-	// Mixing normal and quotes keys is possible
+	// Mixing normal and quoted keys is possible
 	"obj": {
 		"quoted": 325,
 		unquoted: 'test', // This trailing comma will be removed